What Is An Award Worth?6th December 2018

 Many of us work in saturated or heavily competitive markets and finding a way to be unique can be really difficult.
 It’s important to ask yourself the question, why would a customer choose me over my competitors?
 A genuine business award might be a partial answer especially if you have won in a category that is truly reflective of a unique element of your business.
 It might be that you run a highly efficient ‘green’ office and have been recognised for that or maybe it’s due to some of the work and investment your company has made in developing the local community.
 Whatever it maybe, if an award helps show that you are the best at doing something quite niche than it is a really powerful way to stand out from the crowd.

 Not wanting to discount any of the above, which is all genuinely valid and worthwhile, there is another less sincere side to awards lurking in the background.
 The disclaimer here is that most are perfectly valid.
-There are however some which are essentially bought by the nominees and that is why it’s important to recognise real achievement over what can be dismissed as simply advertising.
-In addition, some industry awards carry an expensive entry fee, often between £300 – £500, which deter many businesses from entering.
+There are however some which are essentially bought by the nominees.
+That is why it’s important to recognise real achievement over what can be dismissed as simply advertising.
+In addition, some industry awards carry an expensive entry fee, often between £300 – £500.
+This may deter many businesses from entering.
 Not to mention how much it will then cost to send a group of employees to the event.
 So, all in all, this can be viewed as buying your award.

 You may have already fallen victim to the ‘congratulations, you have been selected for an award’ scam?
-The letter will go on to say that for a small cost you might want to promote the fact that you have been nominated for the award in several different publications etc… It may go on to say that if you win you might be asked to actually pay for the trophy itself!
+The letter will go on to say for a small cost you might want to promote your nomination for the award in several different publications etc… It may go on to say that if you win you might be asked to pay for the trophy!

-It’s easy to be cynical about this sort of thing but on the other hand, it does create a lot of activity and increase exposure of your firm.
+It’s easy to be cynical, but it does create a lot of activity and increase exposure of your firm.
 But it does also massage the ego and sense of pride in what is a clearly disingenuous manner.

-So our advice is to research well established awards that are reputable and awards that don’t ask for you to pay too much in the process (some fees are standard).
+So our advice is to research well established awards that are reputable.
+Also awards that don’t ask for you to pay too much in the process (some fees are standard).
 At least then it will really mean something if you win and your pride can be genuine.